est31/cargo-local-serve/USAGE.md

 However, it should be easy to add such a mode if desired.
 Please contact the author or try to make a patch yourself.

-## config.toml

-cargo local serve itself is configurable.
-It per default looks for a `config.toml` file in its `PATH`.
-You can copy `config.toml.example` and modify it according to your needs.

 ## Making cargo point at it